lijikun/orca-linux-deployment/README.md

 I tried to use the static-linked binary version but it crashed into a segfault without any meaningful error message, so we have to use the *shared-library* version here.

 1. Make sure you have sudo privileges, download and install openmpi-3.1.4 from source.
-Change the directory names as necessory:
+Change the directory names as necessary:

         cd /tmp
         wget https://download.open-mpi.org/release/open-mpi/v3.1/openmpi-3.1.4.tar.gz